kalxas/rasdaman/doc/main/04_ql-guide.rst

 Select Clause: Result Preparation
 =================================

 Type and format of the query result are specified in the **select** part of the query.
-The query result type can be multidimensional, a struct, or atomic (i.e., scalar).
+The query result type can be multidimensional, a struct or atomic (i.e., scalar), or a spatial domain / interval.
 The select clause can reference the collection iteration variable defined in the from clause; each array in the collection will be assigned to this iteration variable successively.

 **Example**